 - Gently drop 2-3 churros at a time into the heated oil (mine were about 15 cm/6 inches long), cook for about 4 minutes or until golden (thicker churros may need a longer cooking time), turn them over in the middle of this time so that they cook evenly (using two forks or tongs), adjust the heat as needed.
 Remove them with a slotted spoon/tongs on a plate lined with paper towels to drain.

 - Roll the churros in cinnamon sugar while still warm.

 - Repeat with remaining dough.

-- In a small pot, heat the doble cream until very warm (do not let it boil), remove from the heat and add the chopped chocolate, mix until smooth, thin with a small amount of milk until the sauce has the preffered consistency.
+- Make the chocolate sauce: In a small pot, heat the cream until very warm (do not let it boil), remove from the heat and add the chopped chocolate, mix until smooth, thin with a small amount of milk until the sauce has the preferred consistency.
 The sauce will thicken as it cools.

 - Serve churros with the chocolate sauce.
 They are the best when freshly made or up 2-3 hours after frying, after that time they won’t be crispy.